Cilly Aussem: First German Wimbledon champion

 1931 was Aussem's most successful year.
 She won the French Championships, defeating Betty Nuthall of the United Kingdom, and the German Championships after a win in the final against Irmgard Rost.
 Aussem also won the Wimbledon singles championship, defeating her compatriot Hilde Krahwinkel in the final in straight sets.
 She became the first German woman to do so.
 Aussem again was ranked world no. 2 behind Helen Wills Moody.
 An English newspaper described Aussem as follows: "There is a Paavo Nurmi of tennis from Germany, a beautiful young girl.
 Her quickness and her fighting spirit are singular!"

-Trip to South America and illness
+Trip to South America, illness and Nazi party membership

 All seemed to be prepared for a great international career when something happened that stopped Aussem's rapid rise.
 Celebrating the successful year of 1931, Aussem and her friend and teammate Irmgard Rost traveled to Argentina, Brazil and Chile.
 Aussem won some tournaments, but caught a serious liver inflammation.
 Back in Germany, she underwent surgery from which she recovered slowly.

+She joined the Nazi Party on 1 May 1933 (membership number 3,526,491); her membership lapsed automatically when she moved to Italy three years later.

 In 1933, Aussem returned to the courts, but was not able to regain her form.
 In 1934, she again reached ninth place in the world rankings, but started losing to players she always had beaten.
 She lost at Wimbledon to Helen Jacobs in the quarterfinals and quit the tour at age 25.